mikialex/rendiation/README.md

 [SceneGraph](./scene-graph/README.md) for backEnd agnostic 3D scene description and rendering;

+[ShaderGraph](./shader-graph/README.md) as a shader linker, for Shading Abstraction Layer;

 RenderGraph for backEnd agnostic multi-pass dependency resolve and composition;

 Rendium for UI system.